Angemon92/Intelligent_systems-Laptop_price_prediction/README.md

 |   Min.    | 1st Qu.  |  Median  |   Mean   | 3rd Qu.  |   Max.   |
 | --------- |:--------:|:--------:|:--------:|:--------:|:--------:|
 | 20.050    | 79.990   | 169.200  | 259.100  | 340.000  | 2000.000 |
-Laptops that doesent satisfy constraints are removed from dataset.
+Laptops which attributes does not satisfy any of constraints are removed from dataset.
 Near 4000 laptops are removed.
 #### Exploratory analysis
 # This chaper is NOT finished yet...
 ###### Selling price